© Sydney Theatre School | RTO ID: 91418 | Sydney Theatre Management Pty Ltd.

 As one of Australia’s most successful theatre schools, we know that practical experience through production-based training is the best way to learn and harness long-term skills in acting, voice, movement, improvisation and stagecraft.
 It’s what will provide the real-world skills you need to work in the industry.

-Plus, you’ll also perform on-stage in front of a live audience in two separate plays, each directed by a different director / teacher to broaden your experience and put your skills literally ‘into play’.
+Plus, you’ll also perform on-stage in front of a live audience in two separate performances, each directed by a different director / teacher to broaden your experience and put your skills literally ‘into play’.

 The program is a unique concept for actor training in Australia.
 The course is production-based, meaning that students learn primarily by rehearsing and performing in front of an audience.
 This is the best and most effective way of laying the foundations for a professional acting career.

 The course is underpinned with relevant theoretical concepts and supplemented by specialist exercises when required.
-The process gives students the opportunity to learn by experience and to develop professional knowledge, skills, values and attitudes that are required for employment in the theatre and entertainment industry.
-Students accepted onto the course begin rehearsing the first production almost immediately, and perform in front of public audiences at the end of Terms 1 and 3 (Term 2 is dedicated to screen acting and there is no public performance).
+The process gives students the opportunity to learn by experience and to begin to develop professional knowledge, skills, values and attitudes that are required for employment in the theatre and entertainment industry.
+Students accepted onto the course perform on stage in our own fully-equipped theatre in front of public audiences at the end of Terms 1 and 3 (Term 2 is dedicated to screen acting and there is no public performance).

-Term 2: Screen Acting
+Term 2: Acting for Film and Television

 This module develops the skills required to act to camera.
 Learners will be introduced to the particular requirements of performing in a film and television context and the skills requirements of performing to camera.
 This unit requires learners to perform to camera and will use practical exercises to enable learners to develop their camera performance technique.
 Scenes from Australian and international television and film scripts will be used in rehearsal and performance.
 Learners will be familiarised basic production techniques and health and safety aspects.
 Learners will be encouraged to read, view and listen to a broad range of texts, screenplays and television and film performances for analysis of genre, approaches to acting and audience demands.

 Candidates should ideally have had some (basic) acting experience prior to entering the course, HOWEVER THIS IS NOT ESSENTIAL.
-There is no audition required, however you must attend an interview with the Course Director prior to enrolment to ensure the course is suited to your needs.
+There is no audition required, however you must attend an interview with the Managing Director prior to enrolment to ensure the course is suited to your needs.